 The dexamethasone got replaced by prednisone again, because the side effects were too intense.
 The dose of epilepsy medicine got reduced.
 Because I haven’t had any epileptic seizures for the last one and a half week.
 We did increase the dose of pee pills with the hope of cutting the amount of moisture that I’m holding.
 And the ‘chemo’ that I’m using has to stop for a week.
 Because it could be that it reacts with a steroid and because of that I could hold fat lumps in my body.
 A whole list of things, but we’ll see how it goes.

 Monday, Tuesday or Wednesday they will make a stomach echo for the moisture.
 The radiation treatment itself is not bothering me that much!
 I have thin mucous membranes so my cheeks and gums are on fire, but I’m used to that.
 That means no potato chips.
 And often right after the radiation treatment I have a headache, especially near my forehead/eyes but I can ignore that.
 Something that could be quite fun to tell is that since a few days I have been capable of squeezing my own pee out, instead of using my catheter.
-But all in all I’m getting through the day quite well, that is what I also told Jasper (my oncologist).
+But all in all I’m getting through the day quite well, that is what I also told my oncologist.
 Only they moisture is really annoying.
 I really hope that the radiation treatment will fix my arm.
 It’s very scary with some things to not being able to trust your own body.
 Even if it’s just picking up a glass, I’m doing that with my left hand out of precaution.

 I noticed that the bond that I already had with my dad has been getting even stronger over the last few weeks and I really enjoy that.
 He understands me so well in how I think and how I feel and even if I’m acting angry towards him he knows how to adjust to make things good again.
 The medication is really messing with my head, but if your body is not collaborating as well it becomes twice as heavy.